plato852/housing-price-forecast-with-regression-modelling/README.md

 The calculation involved is more complex than simple linear regression, but thanks to the Python `sci-kit learn` package we can complete the analysis in a comparatively easy manner.

-For a prediction model to be considered valid, it must satisfy five assumptions:
+For a regression model to be considered valid, it must satisfy five assumptions:

 a) Linear relationships between IV and DV
 B) The residuals are normally distributed (Normality of Residuals)